algorithmwatch/poc-simulate-recommendations/README.md

 # Proof of Concept: Simulate Personalized Recommendations

-A proof of concept on how to simulate personalized recommendations:
+A proof of concept on how to simulate personalized recommendations.

 ## Development